Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Analysis: Prompts and Ideal Distributions

-Here, different output probabilities reflect different manners of expression.
-If the ground $\winput$ does not impose restrictions, the LM should reflect the frequency of use.
-This aligns with the original language modeling definition, which was used to model statistical patterns in language usage \cite{shannon1951prediction}.
+Here, the output probabilities reflect manners of expression.
+If the ground $\winput$ imposes no restrictions, the LM should reflect the frequency of use.
+This aligns with the original language modeling definition, used for modeling statistical patterns in language usage \citep{shannon1951prediction}.
+The similarity between the output probabilities $\plm(\cdot \mid \winput)$ and the event probabilities $\pe(\cdot \mid \winput)$ depends on the degree of bias between the observed events (which are linguistic here) and the belief (which reflects world events).